ryle-e/ryle-radio-docs/General/Info/Sample Rates- an important note.md

 To do this, select an AudioClip in the inspector.
 Select the target platform, select the Override toggle.
 Select `Override Sample Rate` on Sample Rate Setting, then select a sample rate below.
 ![Pasted image 20251007190243](../../Images/Info/20251007190243.png)
 Do note that this has to be done for each applicable clip for each applicable platform.

-### Changing base sample rate
-Rather than forcing sample rates on clips, our other available method is to change the project's native sample rate.
-This is less recommended due to this affecting the ENTIRE project, and possibly screwing up audio elsewhere as a result.
-You have been warned,,,,

-To do this, go to `Project Settings > Audio > System Sample Rate`, and change the value to match the base sample rate of the distorted AudioClip.
-This may take a moment to load- once completed, the audio should no longer be distorted.

-To reinforce the point, some other, previously fine audio could possibly be distorted now due to the system changing its universal sample rate.
-Check profusely when doing this method!